k-groenbroek/reactivestate/readme.md

 Add computed properties to observable state.

 ### observe
 Run a function that depends on observable state.
 It will observe its dependencies and rerun when they change.

-### action
-Mutate observable state.

 ## TODO

 First:
-* isolate: to suppress tracking inside observer.
+* untrack: to suppress tracking inside observer.
 * observe: should return disposer.
 * observable: support for add and delete attrs.
 * observable: should work like dataclass?